Thammasat University: Faculty of Liberal Arts

-The Faculty of Liberal Arts also offers four-year international programmes taught in English in specialist disciplines.
+The Faculty of Liberal Arts also offers a four-year international program taught in English in specialist disciplines.

-The British and American Studies (BAS) International Programme at Thammasat University is the only degree of its type available in Thailand.
-The four-year degree offers students an opportunity to explore the culture, the literature, the history, and the political dynamics of the United States and the United Kingdom through a broad and varied curriculum taught by English native speakers from both the US and the UK.
+The British and American Studies (BAS) International Program at Thammasat University is the only program of its type available in Thailand.
+The four-year degree offers students an opportunity to explore the culture, the literature, the history, and the political dynamics of the United States and the United Kingdom through a broad and varied curriculum taught by native English speakers from both the US and the UK.

-The ASEAN-China International (IAC) Programme offers students to choose their specialization from business, languages, media and political science courses focused on China and the ASEAN region.
+The Business Communication (BC) International Program at Thammasat University provides specialized training in Business English, Chinese, Korean, and Japanese, equipping graduates with the communication and cross-cultural skills needed for careers in corporate communications, marketing, public relations, international business, and customer relations.

 Faculty of Journalism and Mass Communication

 The Department of Journalism was established in 1954 and is Thailand's first institute of higher education in journalism.
 It was granted faculty status in 1979 and has been known since as the Faculty of Journalism and Mass Communication.
-Today the faculty offers undergraduate programme in newspaper and print media, radio and television broadcasting, cinematography, advertising, public relations, and communications management.
-It also offers several programmes at master's level as well as a doctoral degree in mass communication.
+Today, the faculty offers undergraduate programs in newspaper and print media, radio and television broadcasting, cinematography, advertising, public relations, and communications management.
+It also offers several programs at the master's level as well as a doctoral degree in mass communication.

-There is also an international course for the Bachelor of Arts Programme in Journalism and Mass Media studies (BJM Programme).
-The programme itself was established in 2006, providing the advanced knowledge in journalism and media.
-There are also two international programmes at Chulalongkorn University's Faculty of Communication Arts.
-There is BA in Communication Management and an MA in Strategic Communication Management.
+There is also an International Program for the Bachelor of Arts Program in Journalism (Media Studies) (BJM), established in 2006.
+The program offers advanced knowledge and training in journalism and media studies.

-The faculty also provides various materials, tools, and studios for all students to practice their skills such as Thammasat University Radio Station, editing room, and broadcasting room.
-Moreover, there are YooungThong Magazine and Mahavittayalai Newspaper which present the students' ability.
+The faculty also provides various materials, tools, and studios for all students to practice their skills, such as the Thammasat University Radio Station, editing room, and broadcasting room.
+Moreover, there are YoungThong Magazine and "Mahavittayalai Newspaper," which present the students' abilities.